 I mean who does not love that?
 A study in the Journal of Nutrition gave women high or low-flavanol cocoa powder dissolved in water and discovered that flavonoids in dark chocolate absorb UV light, help protect and increase blood flow to the skin and improve skin’s hydration and complexion [Source: Journal of Nutrition]

-Bananas are rich in powerful antioxidants, phytochemicals, and moisture, they nourish and revitalize dry skin as well as smoothen rough and aging skin.
+Bananas are rich in powerful antioxidants, phytochemicals, and moisture, they nourish and revitalize dry skin as well as smoothen rough and ageing skin.

 Keep calm and go bananas!